-Financial Aid at Heritage Christian University
+Financial Aid at HCU

 Most financial aid at HCU is determined on the basis of a family’s demonstrated financial need.
 Need is determined from the financial information you and your parents provide to the University.
 In addition, the university uses the information families submit on the Free Application For Federal Student Aid (FAFSA).